-The years you spend at university are some of the best of your life.
-Not only are you working towards a degree that will help you get your foot on the first rung of the career ladder, you are making new friends, experiencing living on your own, exploring a different city and making memories that will last long after you graduate.
+They say that the years you spend at university are some of the best of your life.
+Not only are you working towards a degree that will help you achieve your dream career goals, but you’re also making new friends, living on your own for the first time and creating memories that will last long after you graduate.

 A spokesman for the University of Chester said: “The best advice about what to bring comes from students themselves.
 Here are some of their suggestions:

 - Stationery and books: other than your course material and reading lists you’ll need to buy pens, notepads, highlighters and any other stationery you need to keep your studies on track – think first day of school vibes!

 - Important documents: while you don’t necessarily need your birth certificate or exam results, you will need your driving license or passport for ID plus any insurance documents just in case.